Camellia japonica 'April Blues'

 Cooler spring weather gives these flowers a bluish-pink, almost purple color, while warmer weather turns them rose-red.
 The original plant survived the winter of 1985 - when temperatures dropped to -9°F - and subsequent clones have proven quite resistant to winter cold.
 A Camellia Forest introduction.

-» Bloom color, form: Rose red, formal double
+» Bloom color, form: Rose red, fades purple in acidic soil

 » Bloom size: Medium, 3 to 4 inches